jamro/yova/docs/config.md

 - `noise_reduction` (string): Noise reduction setting for audio processing (see [OpenAI API documentation](https://platform.openai.com/docs/guides/realtime-transcription#noise-reduction) for more details)
 - `min_speech_length` (float): Minimum length of speech segment in seconds
 - `silence_amplitude_threshold` (float): Threshold for detecting silence
-- `audio_buffer_age` (float): Maximum age (in seconds) to keep pre-recorded audio in the buffer before transcription starts.
-This buffer stores audio captured before the transcription session is active, helping to reduce latency.
 - `audio_logs_path` (string): Path to store audio logs; if set, all recorded commands will be saved to disk (empty string disables logging)
 - `prerecord_beep` (string): Audio file to play before recording (from `yova_shared/assets/`)